RediSearch/RediSearch/docs/Commands.md

 Deletes all the keys associated with the index.

-By default DROP deletes the document hashes as well, but adding the KEEPDOCS option keeps the documents in place, ready for re-indexing.
+By default, DROP deletes the document hashes as well, but adding the KEEPDOCS option keeps the documents in place, ready for re-indexing.

 If no other data is on the redis instance, this is equivalent to FLUSHDB, apart from the fact that the index specification is not deleted.